 For a detailed tutorial on adding content to your newsletter, check out our video guide:

-Step 4: Managing the Content that goes into your Blog vs Newsletter
+Step 4: Managing the content that goes into your blog vs. your podcast newsletter

 Hiding the media player from your email newsletter